shivtchandra/TS-JS-Convertor/README.md

 -----

-## 🐛 Troubleshooting
+## Troubleshooting

 ### Common Issues

-  - **"Error connecting to Ollama"**
+#### "Error connecting to Ollama"

   - Ensure Ollama is installed and running (`ollama serve`).
   - Check if the Llama 3 model is downloaded (`ollama list`).
   - Verify the API URL is correct (default: `http://localhost:11434`).

-  - **"Failed to decode JSON from Ollama response"**
+#### "Failed to decode JSON from Ollama response"

   - This may indicate an issue with the Ollama model.
   - Try restarting the Ollama server.
-      - Ensure you're using a compatible model.
+  - Ensure you are using a compatible model.

-  - **Files not converting properly**
+#### "Files not converting properly"

   - Make sure uploaded files are valid TypeScript (`.ts` or `.tsx`).
   - Check that the files contain valid TypeScript syntax.
   - Large files may take longer to process.

 -----

-## 🔮 Future Enhancements
+## Future Enhancements

   - Support for additional file types (`.d.ts`, `.vue`, etc.).
   - Custom conversion rules and preferences.